kylrth/kylrth.github.io/content/post/self-hosting/index.md

 WantedBy=basic.target
 ```

-You can send a WoL magic packet from a different computer *on the local network* with `etherwake <MAC address>`.
-You can find the MAC address by running `ip link show | grep enp6s0 -A1`.
+You can send a WoL magic packet from a different computer *on the local network* with `etherwake <MAC address>`.{{% sidenote %}}You can find the MAC address by running `ip link show | grep enp6s0 -A1`.{{% /sidenote %}}

-TODO: get a UPS with [apcupsd](https://www.pontikis.net/blog/apc-ups-on-ubuntu-workstation) support
+One day I'd like to get a UPS with [apcupsd](https://www.pontikis.net/blog/apc-ups-on-ubuntu-workstation) support.

 ## remote disk unlocking

-I have encrypted the hard drive with LUKS, so in case of an unexpected reboot while I'm away I've set up remote unlocking ([source](https://hamy.io/post/0009/how-to-install-luks-encrypted-ubuntu-18.04.x-server-and-enable-remote-unlocking/)):
+I have encrypted the hard drive with LUKS, so in case of an unexpected reboot while I'm away I've set up remote unlocking ([source](https://hamy.io/post/0009/how-to-install-luks-encrypted-ubuntu-18.04.x-server-and-enable-remote-unlocking/)):{{% sidenote %}}Note that here I'm copying the `authorized_keys` file from my normal SSH folder to the dropbear config folder, allowing any device that can log into my server as me to also log into the dropbear instance.
+You may want to further restrict access.{{% /sidenote %}}

 ```sh
 sudo apt install dropbear-initramfs